MuellerMarvin/RayTracer-in-CSharp/README.md

 # What can it currently do ?

-It can render simple spheres with a number of different materials.
+It can render simple spheres, as well as 3D-Meshes (but with currently poor performance) with a number of different materials.
 New materials can also be created in-code using the IMaterial interface.

 # How to compile ?